-26.2 Categories of Motions
+27.2 Categories of Motions

-There are four categories of motions that the Historic Preservation Commission may consider.
+There are four categories of motions that the Commission for the Arts may consider.

 The first category is a basic motion, which is one that puts forward a decision for consideration.
 For example, a motion to approve City staff's recommendation.